antonpalermo/fullstack-social/README.md

 # _stack

 Social media for awesome fullstack developers.
+Built using Next JS and Postgresql connected using Prisma.